Corner of my room

 Through an invitation on social media, a number of people were invited to visit the corner for a personal viewing of 7 minutes on one specific night.
 Participants were asked to bring their own sources of light.
 The static light of the installation was off for that night.
 After finding the corner each person activated the room and interacted with the space individually, while listening to the audio track.

-On July 7th Rostami conducted interviews with both her parents by asking them open-ended questions of what they see as they watched a video piece depicting spaces made of light and shadow.
-The audio at “ Corner of my room” is fragments of her mother’s responses to the videos.
+In summer 2018, Rostami conducted interviews with both her parents by asking them open-ended questions of what they see as they watched a video piece depicting spaces made of reflective materials, light and shadow.
+The audio at “ Corner of my room” is fragments of her mother’s responses to this videos.

 I only like the light in it, I don’t like the rest of it

 It’s showing the shadows

 it wants to make something visible, but if it talks to me with darkness, I have no business with it.